rioualen/BioHackEU23_preprint/paper/paper.md

-The addition of these terms and annotations across the EDAM-bio.tools-TeSS ecosystem allows us to connect tools and courses through our semantic model, thus facilitating users’ search for appropriate courses and training material in the field of systems biology (Figure 2).
+The addition of these terms and annotations across the EDAM-bio.tools-TeSS ecosystem allows us to connect tools and courses through our semantic model, thus facilitating users’ search for appropriate courses and training material in the field of systems biology.
+As shown in Figure 2, the connection of events and tools.

 ![The update of existing terms and tools in the ecosystem (dark-coloured tags) and the addition of new terms and tools (pale-coloured tags) allow the connection of events and tools through Bioschemas markup annotations, specifically, by using (1) the "ComputationalTool" profile (Group Tools), (2) the "Course", "CourseInstance" and "TrainingMaterial" profiles (Group Training) and (3) the EDAM ontology (controlled vocabulary). ](./Figures_report/Figure2.png){width=100%}